 3. A Good Flavoring Agent With No Added Sodium Health Risks:

-While you are pregnant and even otherwise, it is important to keep your sodium intake within the recommended levels, which is 2,300 mg per day.
+While you are pregnant and even otherwise, it is important to keep your sodium intake within the recommended levels, which is 2,300 mg maximum per day (4).

-- During pregnancy, you may crave extra sodium through various dips or other snacks that you may want to have.
+- During pregnancy, you may crave extra sodium through various dips or other snacks.
 It can pose a health risk to both you and your baby, as high levels of sodium can cause health complications.

 - Using vinegar is a great way to flavor your food without adding extra sodium.
 Also, vinegar is available in different flavors, so you can always mix and match to create interesting flavors.